 Attar perfume oils are typically classified by their perceived effect on the body:

-Attar perfume oils, such as musk, saffron and amber were considered to be “warm”, therefore their use was favoured in the winter, as it is believed they raise the body temperature.
-Conversely, scents like jasmine and rose were considered “cool”, therefore favoured in warmer weather, as they were said to lower the body temperature.
+Attar perfume oils, such as musk, saffron, and amber were considered to be “warm”, therefore their use was favored in the winter, as it is believed they raise the body temperature.
+Conversely, scents like jasmine and rose were considered “cool”, therefore favored in warmer weather, as they were said to lower the body temperature.
 It is noteworthy to remember that attars were primarily used for their medicinal and aphrodisiacal properties, as well as their fragrant properties.
-Explore our vast range of attars here and be sure to stock up on your favourite attars or try a new scent and let us know the effect the attar has on you!!
+Explore our vast range of attars here and be sure to stock up on your favorite attars or try a new scent and let us know the effect the attar has on you!!

 In the Eastern world, Attar was offered by nobility to their guests upon departure.
 It would be gifted in small, crystal bottles symbolizing luxury, grandeur, and status.
 This practice still exists in parts of the Middle East.
 The most famous and notable example is that of the Three Wise Kings when visiting a certain baby, bringing with them gifts of Gold, Myrrh, and Frankincense.